Our team is delivering additional emergency refuge areas (ERA) on the M25 between junctions 24 and 25.

 The drainage connections required excavations up to 5.5m deep, for which we used large excavation supports.
 The excavated London clay was removed from site, with some clay being dried out in windrows for reuse as backfill.

 Works on site have continued throughout the coronavirus outbreak.
-A number of measures keep everyone safe.
-These include:
+Safety measures include:

 - Reminder signs outside and inside the offices

-- Signage on toilets reminding one person at a time
+- Allowing just one person at a time into welfare facilities

 - Regular careful cleaning of all touch surfaces